What Backpacking Southeast Asia Actually Feels Like

 Tourist pricing.

-Some of the warmest, most generous people I’ve ever met were in Southeast Asia.
+Some of the kindest people I've ever met were in Southeast Asia.

-I had strangers help me during storms, explain bus systems to me, invite me to meals, and practice English with me simply because they were curious about where I came from.
+Practiced English simply because they were curious about where I came from.

-Crossing the street in places like Vietnam honestly feels like a psychological exercise the first few times.
+Crossing the street in Vietnam felt terrifying the first few times.

 Everything moves constantly.

-This is probably the advice I wish I had listened to most.
+This is the advice I wish I'd taken.

-There was a stretch where we moved every two or three days trying to see as much as possible.
+There was a stretch where we changed cities every two or three days.

 Too many buses.